A reading

 Inventory

-Kim's R4NT presence spans 2009 alone: seven magazine articles and nine blog posts, all published between June and November.
+Kim's R4NT presence spans 2009 alone: seven magazine articles and fifteen blog posts, all published between June and November.
 A debut intern who arrives mid-summer to cover music and fashion, she quickly establishes herself as a sharp cultural observer with an eye for emerging scenes — from Nigerian pop to lazerbass, streetwear to visual art — always asking what happens when communities push against mainstream constraints.

 Voice